 3) CCO Incentive Measures Targeted to Adolescents & Medical Home Implementation Support

-Through efforts focused on medical home, OPIP has also worked with practices to improve the quality of the well-child care provided to adolescents over the life course of adolescence (not just one visit), as well as how they can modify their approach to sports physicals in way that achieves a comprehensive visit and therefore allows for increased rates of adolescent well-care visits.
-An important component of this work has been on how to implement adolescent transition policies.
-OPIP has also developed materials for learning collaboratives and PCPCI webinars related to meaningful implementation of adolescent well-care visits.
+Through efforts focused on medical home, OPIP worked with practices to improve the quality of the well-child care provided to adolescents over the life course of adolescence (not just one visit), as well as how they can modify their approach to sports physicals in a way that achieves a comprehensive visit and therefore allows for increased rates of adolescent well-care visits.
+An important component of this work focused on how to implement adolescent transition policies.
+OPIP also developed materials for learning collaboratives and PCPCI webinars related to meaningful implementation of adolescent well-care visits.
 Please click here for resources on adolescent care.

 4) Educating Youth About the Importance of Well-Child Care